Lukobet/Darey.io_pbl/Project20.md

 sudo docker run --network tooling_app_network --name mysql-client -it --rm mysql mysql -h mysqlserverhost -utosin  -p
 ```

+## i also realised that for me to stop putting that sudo first before and docker command i have to .....
+1. run sudo usermod -aG docker ubuntu
+2. newgrp docker
+3. then  try running the docker commands

 Part 3
 Write a Jenkinsfile that will simulate a Docker Build and a Docker Push to the registry
 Connect your repo to Jenkins